kun272705/kun272705/README.md

-Help yourself a fresh art
+Enjoy yourself a fresh life

 For computer learning: